Supporting Your Child With Low Mood and Depression

 When a young person is depressed, sadness and low feelings do not change or go away with time.
 These feelings can become overwhelming and stop them from doing or enjoying things they normally would.
 When a young person is experiencing this, it’s very difficult to shift the situation without extra help and support.

 While every young person is different, and these feelings are often expressed differently at different ages, your child may be feeling depressed if they are consistently:

 - withdrawing, or avoiding friends or social situations

 - finding it hard to concentrate, and/or losing interest in schoolwork

 - not wanting to do things they previously enjoyed

-- feeling irritable or angry
+- feeling irritable, angry or frustrated

 - feeling tearful, miserable, lonely or hopeless

 - being very self-critical, or feeling less confident

 - feeling tired or not having any energy